 The Council’s Board of Directors is comprised of 18 members, which are selected by the Council’s membership at the Annual General Meeting.
 Directors on the Board represent perspectives including federal government, First Nations, provincial government, local government, forest industry, mining, agriculture, utilities, transportation, regional committees, conservation and wildlife, recreation and tourism, and horticulture.

-Harold Aljam is the Chief of the Coldwater Indian Band and cattle rancher in the South Central Interior.
+Harold Aljam is a member and past chief of the Coldwater Indian Band, and cattle rancher in the South Central Interior.
 He is a First Nations Agriculture Association representative, and Director for the Aboriginal Community Futures for the South Central Interior.

 Alternate: Myrtle Muldoe